 A very fine ring featuring an Alexander the Great silver Drachm coin set in a modern 18ct gold frame and a round hoop produced from 5 grammes of gold.
 The frame is marked with a London hallmark, hand crafted by a Hatton garden jeweller.
 The coin’s face displays the profile head of Alexander wearing the skin of the Nemean lion, facing right.
 The reverse of the coin displays the god, Zeus, enthroned on the left, holding an eagle in his right hand and a sceptre in his left.
 The Greek inscription ΑΛΕΞΑΝ∆ΡΟΥ is written vertically to the right of the figure of Zeus.
 The legend, written in the genitive case, translates as, ALEXANDROY, meaning [the coinage] ‘of Alexander’.
 This side can be partially seen through the back of the frame.

 Closest UK ring size J, the size can be readjusted upon enquiry.
+Please note that the coin may vary slightly from the image shown.

 Condition: Very fine, suitable for modern wear.